The coalescent tree of a Markov branching process with generalised logistic growth: Introduction

 \section{Introduction}

-Coalescent theory, to help population geneticists make sense of genetic data in terms of population evolution, came into prominence in the 1980s with Kingman's coalescent as its centerpiece \cite{Kingman,KingmanOrigins}.
-Kingman's coalescent is the first example of a \textit{coalescent tree}: a random tree which models the genealogical structure of individuals sampled from a population.
-A coalescent tree serves as a stepping stone between genetic data and models of population evolution.
-Kingman's coalescent is especially helpful in this regard \cite{Wakeley}.
-M\"ohle \cite{Mohle}, and others, showed that Kingman's coalescent arises from a wide class of population models.
-Thus Kingman's coalescent enjoys a certain universality.
+A \textit{coalescent tree} is a random tree which models the genealogical structure of individuals sampled from a population, serving as a stepping stone between genetic data and models of population evolution.
+The most famous example is Kingman's coalescent \cite{Kingman,KingmanOrigins}.
+Kingman's coalescent has been incredibly helpful in the statistical analysis of genetic data \cite{Wakeley}, one reason being its robustness: it arises as the limiting coalescent tree from a wide class of models of population evolution, including the Wright-Fisher and Moran processes \cite{Mohle}.
+In this paper we look for a robustness result on the coalescent tree of a supercritical branching process.

-The class of population models giving rise to Kingman's coalescent is nowhere near as wide as the world of biological populations.
-This is one reason why coalescent theory has continued to grow with exploration of a rich collection of population models and their coalescent trees \cite{Wakeley,Berestycki}.
-Branching processes form a class of population models whose coalescent trees have been extensively studied \cite{Popovic,LambertStadler,LambertPopovic,BertoinLeGall,Hongthesis,Athreya,HJR,Lambertbinary,JLPoisson}.
-In particular, we note that Johnston \cite{Johnston} recently gave a broad account of the coalescent tree arising from a continuous-time Galton-Watson branching process, including a limit result for the supercritical regime - which is our primary interest here.

 Growing populations beginning with a single individual are found everywhere in biology.
 Examples are a virus spreading through a population, an animal colonising a new habitat, or a growing population of cancer cells.
 Such populations are naturally and commonly modelled by supercritical branching processes.
-However there is question mark on the realism of supercritical branching processes.
+However there is a question mark on the realism of supercritical branching processes.
 Although exponential growth is often realistic while a population is small, exponential growth is never indefinitely realistic.
 Instead, due to competition for limited resources, populations see their growth slow down as they become larger.